johnston9/shot-caller-react/README.md

 ## Permissions

-Depending on their Permission Users will has access to different features of the app.
+Depending on their Permissions Users will has access to different features of the app.
 Find these here.
 [Shot Caller Readme](https://github.com/johnston9/shot-caller/blob/main/README.md)

 ## Information Architecture